wbruntra/ai-explorer/README.md

 1. **Node.js and npm**: Ensure you have Node.js and npm installed.
 You can download them from [nodejs.org](https://nodejs.org/).
 2. **Git**: Ensure you have Git installed.
 You can download it from [git-scm.com](https://git-scm.com/).
+3. **Code Editor**: Install a code editor if you don't have one.
+A good option is:
+  - **Visual Studio Code**: A free, open-source code editor from Microsoft.
+Download it from [code.visualstudio.com](https://code.visualstudio.com/).

 ## Setup